 There are several good methods for harvesting worm castings for small home-based vermicomposting bins.
-Which method you choose will depend on the type of system you have set up, and on your personal taste.
+The method you choose will depend on the type of system you have set up, and on your personal taste.

-There are single tray vermicomposting systems, stackable multi-tray systems and many do-it-yourself systems.
+There are single-tray vermicomposting systems, stackable multi-tray systems, and many do-it-yourself systems.
 Choose a method that efficiently extracts the casting while leaving enough worms behind to keep composting.

 Method One: Encourage Worm Relocation

 In a matter of one to four weeks, depending on the size of the tray, most of the worms will naturally migrate to the food source.
 This will leave you with nearly worm-free castings to harvest.
-At this point, you can also fish out any remaining eggs, which are small and yellow, and will yield more worms in the future.
+At this point, you can also fish out any remaining eggs, which are small and yellow and will yield more worms in the future.
 This method is great for anyone who feels squeamish about touching worms.

 Method Two: Relocation by Light

 Caution: Never expose your worms to excessive sunlight or heat, or they may dry up and die.

 You can try one of two things:

-This method must be done in a timely fashion so that the worms can stay damp.
+This method must be done in a timely fashion so that the worms stay damp.
 Both sunlight and human hands can dry out worms, which can harm them.

 Method Three: Hand Harvest

-Simplest of all, it only requires gathering up handfuls of castings and sifting through them for worms which can then be placed back in the tray.
-You can dump out the whole tray at once and reload it with food bedding and sort through it all.
+Simplest of all, it only requires gathering handfuls of castings and sifting through them for worms which can then be placed back in the tray.
+You can dump out the entire tray at once, reload it with food bedding, and sort through it all.
 Or you can choose just a few handfuls if it is not an appropriate moment for a full harvest.
 Children often enjoy the fun of this kind of sorting.

 Method Four: Screen Compost

 Sift the worm bedding through a screen and you will separate the worms, sticks, and undigested material from the finished compost easily.
 Screened compost is especially valued because it’s light and fluffy, and free of debris.
 You can buy or make a composting screen.
-See our instructions for screening compost.